Thursday, June 24, 2010

 The bandits, unsure whether they had fallen into a strange dream or a nightmare, cautiously approached.
 One of them finally asked, “We tried to kill you!
 And yet, you’re offering us hospitality?
 What’s going on here?”

 He chuckled.
-“But thanks to you, I now know the truth!
-I was worried I’d be stuck with a useless product.
-But you, my good bandits, have proved that this cream is worth every penny.
+“But thanks to you, I now have proof!
+I was worried I’d bought a jar of scented nonsense, but you, my good bandits, have shown me it’s worth every penny.
 So, thank you.
 I owe you one.”

 Balak’s Grievance

-The Israelites knew they were under God's protection—“No sorcery can work against Israel” (Num.
-23:23).
+The Israelites knew they were under God’s protection.
+“No sorcery can work against Israel.”
 But like any promise, it is not truly known until it is tested.
 And who, in their right mind, would ever ask for a test like that?

 Enter King Balak.
-His frustration could not have been greater.
-Instead of cursing Israel, as he intended, Balaam did the unthinkable: he proved that no curse could touch them.
-Balak had hoped to weaken Israel, to diminish their confidence, but instead, he was forced to confront the irrefutable truth—that Israel’s protection was invincible.
-It was as solid as the earth beneath his feet.
+His frustration knew no bounds.
+The king of Moab had hired Balaam, a non-Israelite prophet, to curse the Israelites.
+But instead, Balaam did the unthinkable: he proved that no curse could touch them.
+Balak had hoped to rattle Israel, to shatter their confidence.
+Instead, he was forced to confront an uncomfortable truth: Israel’s protection was invincible.
+Solid.
+Unshakable.

-“Now it will be said to Jacob and Israel what God has done,” Balak declared bitterly.
-And the Jewish people, like the general in the parable, could move forward with renewed confidence, knowing that their protection was real, tangible, and unbreakable.
-Now they knew that God watches over them and protects them from all enemies.
+The wicked prophet admitted, “Now it will be said to Jacob and Israel what God has done.”
+Now, the Israelites know.
+Like the general in the parable, they could move forward with renewed confidence, knowing that their protection was real, tangible, and unbreakable.